 Member of the Executive Board - European Central Bank

 Benoît Cœuré has been a member of the Executive Board of the European Central Bank since 1 January 2012.
 He is responsible for International and European Relations, Market Operations and the Oversight of Payment Systems.
-In September 2013 he was appointed Chairman of the Bank for International Settlements’ Committee on Payment and Settlement Systems.
+He is the Chairman of the Committee on Payments and Market Infrastructures (CPMI) of the Bank for International Settlements, and has held this position since October 2013.